supercollider/learn/README.md

   files are changed.
 + ```mdbook serve -o``` - Preview the tutorial at ```http:\\localhost:3000```

+## Document formatting

+The tutorials are written in github's Markdown, which is documented [here](https://guides.github.com/features/mastering-markdown/).

 ## Licence

 All content in this repository is licensed under a Creative Commons